 Searching Multiple Indexes

-Returning now to our library metaphor: If a librarian picks two annual indexes (one each from two magazines) to find an answer to a question about automobile trade-in values, he creates an index group consisting of two indexes, each of which contains the terms from multiple documents.
+Returning now to our library metaphor: If a librarian picks two annual indexes (one each from two magazines) to find an answer to a question about automobile trade-in values, they create an index group consisting of two indexes, each of which contains the terms from multiple documents.
 Information retrieval systems can offer the same functionality.
 In the case of Search Kit, it is up to your application to define and manage index groups.

 Just as a corpus is a collection of one or more related documents, an index group brings together one or more related indexes, as shown in Figure 1-6.